What is a tenancy agreement?

 Introductory tenants cannot make major improvements to the property, swap the property with another council tenant, or apply to buy through the Right to Buy scheme.
 On satisfactory completion of the introductory period, the tenant will automatically become a secure or flexible tenant.

-Under a secure council tenancy, tenants can normally live in the property for the rest of their lives, as long as they abide by the terms of the tenancy.
+A secure tenancy from the council normally allows the tenant to live in the property for the rest of their lives, as long as they abide by the terms of the tenancy.
 Tenants will almost always have this sort of agreement once they have satisfactorily completed an introductory tenancy.

 A secure tenancy provides strong protection against eviction.
 A council can evict tenants after giving notice and proving to a court that there is a legitimate reason for eviction, such as: